-Various types of psycho-social methods have been shown to help individuals who exhibit suicidal behavior.
+Various types of treatment methods have been shown to help individuals who exhibit suicidal behavior.

-Dialectical behavior therapy as also been shown to reduce suicidal behavior in adolescents.
-This form of therapy teaches an individual to recognize when their feelings or actions are disruptive or unhealthy, and teaches skills needed to deal with upsetting situations better.
+Dialectical behavior therapy is another method of talk therapy that has been shown to reduce suicidal behavior in adolescents.
+This form of therapy teaches an individual to recognize when their feelings or actions are disruptive or unhealthy, and teaches skills needed to appropriately cope with upsetting situations.

 Some individuals at risk for suicide might benefit from medication.
 Doctors and patients can work together to find the best medication or medication combination, as well as the right dose.
-Because many individuals at risk for suicide often have a mental illness and substance use problems, individuals might benefit from medication along with psycho-social intervention.
+Because many individuals at risk for suicide often have a mental health condition, medications are typically prescribed in conjunction with talk therapy.

 Having an untreated mental health condition like depression or substance use disorder can increase your risk of suicide.
 Asking for help can be hard, but if you are experiencing a mental health condition or think you may be, it’s important to seek professional treatment as soon as possible.

 Talkiatry is a national psychiatry practice that provides in-network, virtual care.
 Co-founded by a patient and a triple-board-certified psychiatrist, Talkiatry has over 300 doctors, 60 insurance partners, and first visits available in days.
 We treat patients with anxiety, depression, trauma, ADHD, and more.
 Get started with a short online assessment.